bmcinnis-cs/helm-quickstart/falcon-install.md

             - enabled
 ```

+# Step 2 - Use Pull Script to Gather Image Paths and Pull Tokens for Sensor, IAR, KAC.

-# Fetch Pull Token for Sensor
+## Fetch Pull Token for Sensor

 1. Use the pull script to get the pull token for the Falcon sensor